vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/03_CALENDARIC_REFERENCES_IN_THE_YAJUR_VEDIC_LITERATURE.md

 - 1. The Black Yajurveda School, with the following recensions :
   - (A) The Kaṭhaka
-  - (B) The Kapiṣṭhala-Kaṭha-Samhita, which is preserved only in a few fragments of manuscript.
+  - (B) The Kapiṣṭhala-Kaṭha-Saṁhita, which is preserved only in a few fragments of manuscript.
   - (c) The Maitriyaṇī-Saṁhitā - shortly called M. S.
   - (d) The 'Taittiriys-Bahiti, also called "Apatamba Saṁhitā" after the Apostamba-School, one of the chief schools in which this text was taught - shortly called T. S.
 - These four recensions are closely inter-related, and are designated As belonging to the "Black Yajurveda".
 Differing from them is the White Yajurveda which is known as śukla Yajurveda.
-- 2. The Vajnaneyi-Samhita shortly called V. S. which takes its name from yājṇavalkya Vājasaneya, the chief teacher of this Veda.
+- 2. The Vajnaneyi-Saṁhita shortly called V. S. which takes its name from yājṇavalkya Vājasaneya, the chief teacher of this Veda.
 Of this Vājasaneyī-Saṁhitā there are two recensions, that of the kāṇva and that of the Madhyandina-school, which however differ very little from each other.

-Winternitz gives reasons to believe that the Samhitas of the Black Yajurveda school are older than those of the White school.
+Winternitz gives reasons to believe that the Saṁhitas of the Black Yajurveda school are older than those of the White school.

-Even such a conservative thinker as Berriedale Keith gives 600 B.C. as the terminus ad quem for the verses of the Yajurveda Samhita.
+Even such a conservative thinker as Berriedale Keith gives 600 B.C. as the terminus ad quem for the verses of the Yajurveda Saṁhita.
 As we shall see, there are references which point to a much earlier origin.

 ## Months and lunar mansions
 The Yajur Veda gives the names of twelve months and the names of the lunar mansions with their presiding deities, and talks of the sun's northernly and southernly motion.
 We do not give the texts here, but only Dr. Berriedale Keith's translation.

-Taittiriya Samhita, 4.4.11
+Taittiriya Saṁhita, 4.4.11
 - (a) (Ye are) Madhu and Madhava, the months of Spring.
 - (b) (Ye are) Sukra and Suci, the months of Summer.
 - (c) (Ye are) Nabha and Nabhasya, the months of Rain.